 net stop spooler del /Q /F /S "%systemroot%\System32\Spool\Printers\*.*" net start spooler

-While this guide focuses on Windows 10, the ability to reset the “Print Spooler” has been around for a long time, which means that you can use the steps on Windows 8.1, Windows 7, and older versions.
+While this guide focuses on Windows 10, the ability to reset the “Print Spooler” has been around for a long time, which means that you can use the same steps on Windows 8.1, Windows 7, and older versions.